(Photo: Reuters)

 Iraq's political unrest continued on Saturday as hundreds of protesters waving Iraqi flags breached the fortified Green Zone in Baghdad and stormed the parliament.

-Iraqi military announced a state of emergency in Baghdad, though, according to reporting by BBC News, "there has been no serious violence so far."
+The Iraqi military announced a state of emergency in Baghdad, though, according to reporting by BBC News, "there has been no serious violence so far."

 But Saturday marks "the first time the fortified zone housing government buildings and the U.S. Embassy has been penetrated since 2003," CNNreports.

-The U.S. Embassy in Baghdad tweeted Saturday that its staff had not been evacuated and that Iraqi government officials were not on its grounds.
+The U.S. Embassy in Baghdad tweeted Saturday that its staff had not been evacuated and Iraqi government officials were not on its grounds.

 According to Al Jazeera, the events mark "the climax of weeks of political turmoil in Iraq that has seen MPs hold a sit-in, clash in the parliament chamber and seek to dismiss the speaker, halting efforts by Haider al-Abadi, the prime minister, to replace party-affiliated ministers with technocrats."

-Referring to the absent lawmakers, some protesters reportedly chanted, "the cowards ran away."
+Referring to the absent lawmakers, some protesters reportedly chanted, "The cowards ran away."

 For "Iraqis who have lived through the reign of Saddam Hussein, the American occupation and the current turmoil," the New York Timesreports, "the Green Zone has long symbolized tyranny, occupation and corruption."
 The Times' reporting also notes, "The ease with which they penetrated the rim of the Green Zone suggested that security forces were supportive of the protesters, as there were no reports of shots fired."